arup-group/elara/README.md

 ...
 ```

 This allows elara to access person attributes from the standard output_plans, while taking plans from the output_experienced_plans.
-This is not necessary if groupby_person_attributes are not required or if using MATSim version 11 and below.
+This is not necessary if groupby_person_attributes are not required.

+This guidance does apply when using MATSim version 11 and below, because attributes must always be set explicitly to the relevant `output_personAttributes.xml` file.

 ### Benchmarks